awsdocs/aws-encryption-sdk-docs/doc_source/java-example-code.md

 /**
  * <p>
- * Encrypts and then decrypts data using an AWS KMS key.
+ * Encrypts and then decrypts data using an &KMS; key.
  *
  * <p>
  * Arguments:
  * <ol>
- * <li>Key ARN: For help finding the Amazon Resource Name (ARN) of your AWS KMS key, see 'Finding the key ID and key ARN' at https://docs.aws.amazon.com/kms/latest/developerguide/find-cmk-id-arn.html
+ * <li>Key ARN: For help finding the Amazon Resource Name (ARN) of your &KMS; key, see 'Finding the key ID and key ARN' at https://docs.aws.amazon.com/kms/latest/developerguide/find-cmk-id-arn.html
  * </ol>
  */
 public class BasicEncryptionExample {